 Wall-mounted Monitors and Movable Whiteboards

 Monitors around the periphery of a classroom can be connected-to in a few ways.
 For example, they can be used by instructors to project slides and other class content to all displays in the room, allowing students to see the material even if their back is to the instructor or the main projection screen.
 Students may also connect a laptop to individual monitors for collaborative work, allowing instructors to easily view and evaluate a group’s progress.
-Be aware that students may have changed the monitor settings between classes, so refer to our main Flexible Learning Spaces page for instructions on connecting to the monitors and changing the display settings.
+Be aware that the monitor settings may need to be changed from class-to-class, so refer to our main Flexible Learning Spaces page for instructions on connecting to the monitors and changing the display settings.